martysama0134/how-to-general/git-tips/README.md

 As previously said, we can use the `.gitattibutes` file to handle the EOL character to use, some diff options, whether a file should be considered as text or binary, and so on.

 If you've followed the "Part 1", you should have set `core.autocrlf` as **false**.
-We're to use `.gitattributes` to specify, in this case, which EOL directive use.
+We're going to use `.gitattributes` to specify, in this case, which EOL directive use.

 We need to create such file in the repository's root folder, and not in sub-folders.
 An example of the `.gitattribute` is: